Old-Fashioned Potato Salad

 Can’t beat Grandma’s potato salad

-This old-fashioned potato salad is my grandma’s recipe — the same one she made at home, when she was the only cook in a tiny country school, and later in the local deli.
-This is a potato salad that was well-loved by an entire community.
+This easy, classic potato salad is my grandma’s recipe — the same one she made at home, when she was the only cook in a tiny country school, and later in the local deli.
+This is a potato salad that was well loved by an entire community, and just one taste will tell you why.
+It delivers rich, egg-forward creaminess with a moderate celery crunch and just enough onion to round out every bite.

 If you’re looking for other great potato side dishes to bring to your table, try garlic seasoned potato wedges, from scratch cheesy garlic potatoes, and traditional twice baked potatoes next.